 I am definitely not a doctor so you should research Malaria on your own to determine any issues that might relate to you and your family.

-However, for the purposes of creating a budget African safari, you should be aware that some countries recommend antimalarial drugs everywhere you go (Tanzania), while other only require them in certain places within the country (South Africa and Kenya).
+However, for the purposes of creating an affordable African safari, you should be aware that some countries recommend antimalarial drugs everywhere you go (Tanzania), while other only require them in certain places within the country (South Africa and Kenya).
 Once again, for the purposes of a budget African safari, you can avoid this expense (and risk) if you choose a safari in an unaffected area.

 4. Go to national parks for a budget African safari

 In my earlier blog, Africa Safari Planning: Where To Start?, I talk at length about the differences between national parks and private game reserves.
 I would recommend reviewing that for general information that is important for planning any African safari, regardless of budget.
-However, for the purposes of saving money for a budget African safari, here is what you should know.
+However, for the purposes of saving money for an affordable African safari, here is what you should know.

 Generally there are two types of game reserves.
 National parks/reserves run by governments or local councils, and private game reserves/conservancies normally owned by a lodge or a group of entitles.